-Pokemon GO Servers Go Down For Hours Before Coming Back Up
+‘Pokemon GO’ Servers Go Down For Hours Before Coming Back Up

 — ComicBook NOW! (@ComicBookNOW) January 20, 2017

 The same status was also posted to their official Facebook page which received thousands of replies from concerned people.
-We have included some of the comments made by Pokemon GO users below.
+Some of the comments made by Pokemon GO players can be read below.

-One player, identified as Sean said;
+One player, identified as Sean, said,

 Another person was not too happy with a lost lucky egg.
-He wrote;
+He wrote,

 Another comment tied the outage to an update that was received yesterday.